 Each precious metal component must be at least the minimum legal fineness for that metal ie: Gold 375.

-Silver 800.
-Platinum 850 (parts per thousand).
+Silver 800, Palladium 500 or Platinum 850 (parts per thousand).

-The full hallmark (Assay Office and fineness mark) struck will be that of the least precious metal, in order, silver, gold and platinum.
+The full hallmark (Assay Office and fineness mark) struck will be that of the least precious metal, in order, silver, palladium, gold and platinum.
 This will normally be struck on the appropriate metal.

 The minor (fineness) mark will be stamped on the 'higher' precious metals.